Fuel Cell

 Note: The Fuel Cell parameters Cp, hA, and M can be entered for the fuel cell stack as well as for a single fuel cell.
 It is important however that all three parameters together reference only one of these two options.

-P H2 represents the hydrogen gas supply pressure of the fuel cell in atm.
+• Hydrogen gas supply pressure of the fuel cell [atm]

-P O2 represents the oxygen gas supply pressure of the fuel cell in atm.
-If supplied by air, a coefficient of 21% should be used, representing the O2 molar fraction in air.
+• If supplied by air, a coefficient of 21% should be used, representing the O2 molar fraction in air

-Imax represents the maximum current of the polarization curve.
-If during the simulation, the terminal current of the fuel cell component increases beyond this value an overcurrent flag will be raised to 1.
+• If during the simulation, the terminal current of the fuel cell component increases beyond this value an overcurrent flag will be raised to 1.
 This signal measurement is located inside the specific fuel cell component and it is always enabled.
-If the terminal fuel cell current drops below the Imax value, overcurrent flag will again return to 0.
+If the terminal fuel cell current drops below the Imax value, overcurrent flag will again return to 0

 The fuel cell's static characteristics are represented by its polarization curve.
 This curve shows the output voltage of a single fuel cell as function of its current when the Preview Polarization Curve button is clicked.